elenabakhtina/evolution_of_technology/README.md

-# Exploring the evolution of technologies over the last decade in an attempt to visualize our recent tech history
+# Exploring the evolution of technologies over the last decade to build a map of our recent tech history.

 We live in a very interesting time.
 Due to advances in technology, our world is constantly changing.
 For my final project at Metis, I decided to visualize our recent tech history to spot existing trends and to, hopefully, identify emerging ones.